 It is our goal to create and sustain a safe and nurturing environment throughout the entire summer, while giving your child the chance to make their own choices and grow in our community.
 Our staff is impeccably trained to identify early signs of bullying and communal living challenges.
 Staff are taught how to act swiftly and appropriately in addressing the issue, and how to proactively establish an anti-bullying culture.
 In the case that a bullying situation may manifest, our counselors, leadership team, and Camp Directors always address and resolve the issue for both parties.
 Extra caution will be taken to monitor camper friendships to ensure that any bullying has completely ceased.

-Yes, laundry is done once for Three-week Campers, and twice for Four-week Campers.
-Laundry is not provided for the Two-week, Intro or Coed Campers, except in an emergency.
+Yes, laundry is done twice for Four-week Campers.
+Laundry is not provided for the Two-week, Ten Day, or Intro Campers, except in an emergency.
 Please pack accordingly for the time that your camper is with us, and please mark your child’s name (not their initials) on each piece of clothing.
 It is recommended to write your child’s name on the inside of their laundry bag too.
 A local service does our camper laundry and the fee for this service is charged to the camper’s account (Miscellaneous Expenditures) each time.

-The Travel, Cabinmate Request, and Camper Details forms should be submitted online through your CampMinder account.
-Your Health, Medical, Anaphylaxis, Asthma, and Diabetes Forms should be sent to the following addresses during the corresponding times:
+The Travel, Cabinmate Request, Medical, and Camper Details forms should be submitted online through your CampMinder account.
+Your Physician and Anaphylaxis Forms should be sent to the following addresses during the corresponding times:

 May 13th-August 16th:

 Eden Prairie, MN 55344